NBISweden/data-submission-documentation/ENA/BGE-Aegaeobuthus-cyprius/README.md

     * I created [qqAegCypr-HiFi-virtual-sample.tsv](./data/qqAegCypr-HiFi-virtual-sample.tsv) and registered the sample
     * Accession number received: `ERS25056508`

-* The data files where transferred together with other species received in this batch, using `lftp webin2.ebi.ac.uk -u Webin-39907` and `mput *.bam` and added ToLID to the files using rename function in FileZilla, to make it easier to see that right files will be submitted per species.
+* The data files were transferred together with other species received in this batch, using `lftp webin2.ebi.ac.uk -u Webin-39907` and `mput *.bam` and added ToLID to the files using rename function in FileZilla, to make it easier to see that right files will be submitted per species.

 #### XML
 * I created [qqAegCypr-HiFi.tsv](./data/qqAegCypr-HiFi.tsv)